-- RRHA will keep units at Whitcomb in safe and sanitary conditions. - RRHA will use capital funds for unit modernization and site improvements. - RRHA and the City will initiate a planning process for Whitcomb Court. - RRHA will meet with residents and tenant council to establish a Tenant Bill of Rights to ensure residents have right to return and access to housing options
+- Maintenance: RRHA will keep units at Whitcomb in safe and sanitary conditions. - Improvements: RRHA will use capital funds for unit modernization and site improvements. - Small Area Plan: RRHA and the City will initiate a planning process for Whitcomb Court. - Tenant Bill of Rights: RRHA will meet with residents and tenant council to establish a Tenant Bill of Rights to ensure residents have right to return and access to housing options

-Whitcomb Back to School Event (Summer 2022)

-Source: City of Richmond
+Whitcomb Back to School Event (Summer 2022) Source: City of Richmond

-Mosby Court
+Priority Neighborhood Mosby Court